k8svisual/vpk/public/docs/snapshot.md

 <br><br>

 When accessing a running Kubernetes cluster a series of processing messages will be displayed.
 The count message will have matching values once processing is complete.
-Returning to the main screen requires closing the modal dialog by pressing the _Close_ button.
+Returning to the main screen requires closing the dialog by pressing the __Close__ button.

 <br>